Team11-Latvia/tantalis-neo3-nft-and-data-dapp/README.md

 NEO platform needs their own NFT and data paltform where payments are in GAS, not custom tokens, to fuel usage of NEO economy.

-Tantalis is one stop Dapp to NFT Creation and publishing.
+Tantalis is one stop Dapp for Digital data NFT Creation, Discovery and Marketplace.
+Also you can upload your data to decentralized storage and sell it to marketplace.

 ![Alt text](https://github.com/Team11-Latvia/tantalis-neo3-nft-and-data-dapp/blob/master/media/screen-1.png)